sorrento-lab/sorrento-lab.github.io/6_2_OPN_ipv4.md

 | bxe0     | 838  | 4             | Orange TV VLAN 838 |
 | bxe0     | 840  | 5             | Orange TV VLAN 840 |

+Note that some older guides on lafibre will indicate that VLAN 835 should also be set up for PPPoE - this is no longer needed, OrangeFR appears to have decommissioned the PPPoE authentication for consumer plans and also appears to be moving to DHCP for Pro plans.

 Interfaces -> Assignments: Assign `vlan832 on bxe0` to WAN and then "Save"

 Interfaces -> WAN